josephfinlayson/foal/docs/validation-and-sanitization.md

 ### Ajv, the JSON Schema Validator

 FoalTS default validation and sanitization system is based on [Ajv](https://github.com/epoberezkin/ajv), a fast JSON Schema Validator.
-You'll find more details on how to define a shema on its [website](http://epoberezkin.github.io/ajv/).
+You'll find more details on how to define a schema on its [website](http://epoberezkin.github.io/ajv/).

 ### Options